CookEditors/NOS/_posts/2015-08-24-appearances-are-deceiving.md

 Garbett had the uncomfortable feeling that he hadn’t a thing to say, but he wished Mazie would not look as though she was about to cry. .

-“Have you got—it?” she asked.
+“Have you got it?” she asked.
 ‘It’ meaning Dan’s solvent.

 “Yes, and a quart of something else.”
 And then the announcer wailed his unintelligible and garbled song, which rose high and echoed from the ceiling, a signal that a train going for somewhere was soon to depart.